-This two-day seminar is a unique opportunity to learn about a hidden problem and seldom discussed issue, a true taboo in our midst: sexual abuse in the church.
-Available statistical information demonstrates that abuse against women is a rampant global phenomenon.
-It is estimated that every third woman experiences violence among the people and settings she trusts the most.
-Included in this safe context is the church, often her very own congregation.
+This non-denominational seminar is a unique opportunity to learn about a hidden problem and seldom discussed issue, a true taboo in our midst: sexual abuse against women in the church.
+Available statistical evidence demonstrates that such abuse is a rampant global — and likely local — phenomenon.

 This cross-disciplinary seminar offers the participants unbiased evidence, information and discussion about sexual abuse in the church through the eyes of the victim, the therapist, and the researcher.
 A survivor with an inspiring recovery shares her experience.
 Clinical psychologists present the effects of trauma on victims’ lives and present strategies to facilitate the long process of recovery.
 A data scientist explains the value of information- driven research to define and measure such problems.
 Opportunities for networking will be numerous.

 This seminar is especially appropriate for church leaders, counselors, therapists, congregants, parents of church-attending children, and others concerned or affected.

 Seminar Chair: Marjo Mitsutomi, Ph.D.; CEO, The Sisu Advantage

 WORKSHOP FEE SCHEDULE: